If your child eats only a few foods and refuses everything else

 Picky eating isn’t about personality.
 And it’s not your fault.
 It’s a behavioral and sensory brain response — one that can be gently addressed without pressure.

-THIS GUIDE IS MADE FOR
+THIS METHOD IS MADE FOR

 Illustration